 Walking in the gardens

-The botanical garden encompasses 127 acres and is an easy and mostly flat walk unless you venture up into the upper portion.
+The L.A.
+Arboretum encompasses 127 acres and is an easy and mostly flat walk unless you venture up into the upper portion.
 Wheelchairs are not currently for rent but the trails are paved and easy to navigate for those who require wheelchair assistance.

 Only certified service dogs are allowed on the property and other “emotional support” animals are not allowed.